 Divorce with Business

 If you own a professional business or other type of closely held business, that can create complications in a divorce.
-Dividing up these types of assets often require additional experts and an experienced San Antonio divorce lawyer with creative ideas about how to structure a division of the marital estate that protects the integrity and earning potential of your business.
+Dividing up these types of assets often require additional experts and an experienced divorce lawyers with creative ideas about how to structure a division of the Texas marital estate that protects the integrity and earning potential of your business.

-Texas is the home to many military families.
+Texas is home to many military families.
 Military divorces often create complications in the divorce process because of child custody issues and retirement benefits that must be addressed at the time of divorce.
-If you or your spouse is a member of the military, contact us to discuss how we can help you achieve an affordable military divorce.
+If you or your spouse is a member of the military, contact our San Antonio divorce lawyers to discuss how we can help you achieve an affordable military divorce.

 Can I file for legal separation in Texas?
 Texas does not recognize a legal separation.
 You are either single, married or divorced.
 Many times, our San Antonio divorce lawyers receive calls asking if the person can get a “legal separation” from their spouse.
 While some states recognize “legal separations,” Texas does not.
 In Texas, you are still considered married with all the duties and benefits that marriage entails, until such time as the court signs a final decree of divorce finalizing the divorce.
 Texas’ community property laws will continue to apply to all property acquired by either spouse during that period of separation until such time as a final divorce order is obtained.

 Can I hide money from my spouse during the divorce process?
 Most Texas counties have standing orders that prevent and discourage spouses from doing this.
 If you are anticipating a divorce, you should contact a local knowledgeable San Antonio divorce lawyer before filing for a divorce.
 We recommend obtaining advice on how to organize your financial situation before filing for divorce.
-If a divorce has already been filed, and you would like to protect certain assets, your attorney can request permission from the court to allow you to protect the asset while the divorce is pending.
-Contact us if you need legal advice from our San Antonio divorce lawyers!
+If a divorce has already been filed, and you would like to protect certain assets, our San Antonio divorce lawyers can request permission from the court to allow you to protect the asset while the divorce is pending.

 What happens if I catch my spouse cheating?
 Adultery can be used as a ground to obtain a fault-based divorce in Texas.
 If your divorce is granted based on fault, the Court can use this fact to justify an unequal division of the community estate.